How to Use This Calculator

 Distinguish Comoving and Luminosity Distances

 Comoving distance is the distance between objects that move with the Hubble flow, independent of cosmic expansion.
 Luminosity distance, however, accounts for the dimming of light due to expansion and is crucial for calculating an object's intrinsic brightness.
-For a redshift of 0.5, the luminosity distance is roughly 1.5 times the comoving distance.
+For a redshift of 0.5, the luminosity distance is roughly 1.5 times the comoving distance, as shown in the insights panel.

 Unraveling Cosmic History with Redshift and the Hubble Constant